-I’ve written a roughly 800-page epic fantasy novel.
-I’m currently seeking a publisher.
+I’ve written an epic fantasy novel.
+I’m currently on the third draft of A Seat for the Rabble and seeking a publisher.

 Read an excerpt

-I’ve recently posted nine chapters online for review.
+I’ve recently posted an excerpt online for review.

 Disclaimer: Some of this content may be NSFW.
 The subject matter is intended for mature audiences, as it deals with the sometimes unpleasant realities of life in the medieval ages, which helped inspire this fictional fantasy novel.

 Tolkien’s Collector Guide: Illustrating Tolkien’s Unfinished Tales – a chat with the artists